 You may think arthritis is just painful, but it can lead to further life-threatening problems.
 There is the risk of becoming overweight – if your pet is finding it difficult to be active, they’re likely to put on weight.
 Being overweight, or becoming obese, puts your dog at risk of heart disease, skin disease (due to the rolls in the skin causing irritation), and even worsen the joint and ligament pain they may already suffer!

 Signs that your dog could be suffering from arthritis include excess licking of their joints, less movement, loss of appetite and lethargy.
 Dogs with joint pain can also shy away from exercise, and not want to jump, run, or play like they used to.
-If your pup is showing signs of joint discomfort, our daily Joint Care Chews are made with natural and effective joint-repairing ingredients to strengthen the bones and cartilage and reduce any painful inflammation.

 Whether or not you see symptoms in your dog, it is vital that you get them checked by the veterinarian on a regular basis.
 Your dog can’t tell you what’s hurting, nor can they fix it themselves.
 Keeping an eye on their behavior will help, so note any changes and tell the vet when you see them.
 Keeping your dog fit and healthy is as important as it is for humans.
 While you can’t prevent all of these silent killers, you can take steps to relieve your furry friend from any unnecessary pain with the correct medication and let them live a longer and happier life with you.